PseudoDevs/IamGhost/abmd6.md

-Last updated: 2024-04-06 10:50:15
+Last updated: 2024-04-06 10:50:49
-Random Quote: Hey, ref, check your voicemail!
-I think you've missed a few calls! - Ted Mosby
+Random Quote: "Cap'n Cook?"
+That's not you?
+Like I said, no one is looking for you. - Walter White